Space Quest: SpaceVenture

 On March 25, 2012, Mark Crowe and Scott Murphy announced they had reunited under a company called Two Guys from Andromeda and planned an original adventure game set in space.
 Chris Pope (also known as SpacePope) co-founded the company and would serve as executive producer.
 The game, titled SpaceVenture, was intended to be a spiritual successor to the Space Quest series, starring a blue-collar spaceship worker named Ace Hardway.
 The SpaceVenture Kickstarter campaign launched on May 12, 2012 and narrowly reached its funding goal on June 12.

 SpaceVenture soon entered development hell, experiencing a steady stream of setbacks, delays, and shifting release dates.
 By 2015, the game was considered "extraordinarily late", and an early, backers-only version would not be released until 2022.
 The game was not released to the public until April 1, 2025 when it was published on Steam Early Access—technically, still incomplete.

 Critics proposed several explanations for the game's lengthy development.
 The developers appeared to be "out of their depth" with the Unity engine, lacking the expertise and resources to manage the project.
 The schedule was also impacted by a variety of personal problems unrelated to development, as well as misfortunes such as the death of Gary Owens in 2015 (narrator of Space Quest IV and Space Quest 6 and planned to return for SpaceVenture).

 SpaceVenture received negative reviews, with reviewers noting the game still felt buggy and unfinished.
-The backers-only version was criticized as a bug-ridden "mess," and the 2025 release described as a "disaster."
-As the game released in early access, it is still unclear when or if it will be finished.
+The backers-only version was criticized as a bug-ridden "mess," and the April 2025 release described as a "disaster."
+The game exited early access with a full release on December 23, 2025.